 When you are browsing, you will get redirected to various domains.
 All of them probably make money on a pay-per-click scheme.
 These redirects can land you on phishing sites, ad-supported sites, sites with software downloads and malicious code inside.
 You shouldn’t click on any redirects, although some of them load automatically, even without hovering with the mouse.
 Some of the most notorious and common redirects are to the following sites:

-To remove Leechlink(.)net and its every file and modification manually from your computer, follow the step-by-step removal instructions given below.
+To try and remove Leechlin.net and its every file and modification manually from your computer, follow the step-by-step removal instructions given below.
 If the manual removal does not get rid of the malicious domain and redirects completely, you should search for and remove any leftovers with an advanced anti-malware program.
 Such software will also keep your computer safe from future threats.